 As far as your eCommerce website is concerned, you need to keep an eye on your home page, product page, and check-out page.

-To segment your customers based on their behavior on the homepage, you can use the following ideas.
+To segment your audience based on their behavior goals on the homepage, you can use the following ideas.

 - Clicks on pages with sale